PurpleAvatar/multiscale_2/index.md

 Classes: wide" extends content to the right of this page.
 This is the home page, (now) featured in the navigation bar

 Adding the video here:
-Note how the frameborder is set to 1
+Note how the frameborder is set to 1, width/height originally set to 640/360

-<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/l2Of1-d5E5o?start=210" frameborder="0" allowfullscreen></iframe>
+<iframe width="50%" height="50%" src="https://www.youtube-nocookie.com/embed/l2Of1-d5E5o?start=210" frameborder="0" allowfullscreen></iframe>

 Here's some content after the video to check the formatting